-Upon publication of a major new release (e.g., 3.x, 4.x, 5.x) there will be a twelve-month period of overlap beginning May of the year the newer major version is published.
+Upon publication of a major new release (e.g., 4.x, 5.x, 6.x) there will be a twelve-month period of overlap with the existing version, beginning the month of the year the newer major version is published.
 Vendors may choose during that period to submit a device under either version of the security requirements.
 The exception for this is SCRPs, which for new approvals must always use the most current version of the Security Requirements.
-As of 1 May of the following year, the older version of security requirements will only be available for delta evaluations.
+Twelve months subsequent to publication of the new major release, the older version of security requirements will only be available for delta evaluations.

-In the year the prior requirements are retired from use, any vendor using those requirements for a new evaluation must have the device in evaluation by 1 March of that year and PCI must be notified in writing by each PCI recognized laboratory of the specific devices they have under evaluation.
-The final laboratory evaluation reports must be received by PCI prior to 1 May of that year.
-If the devices require changes based upon PCI review of the evaluation reports, those changes may be made after 1 May.
-However, PCI shall not accept any revised evaluation report subsequent to 30 June of that year.
+In the year the prior requirements are retired from use, any vendor using those requirements for a new evaluation must have the device in evaluation sixty days prior to the version's retirement date, and PCI must be notified in writing by each PCI recognized laboratory of the specific devices they have under evaluation.
+The final laboratory evaluation reports must be received by PCI by the end of that sixty-day timeline.
+If the devices require changes based upon PCI review of the evaluation reports, those changes may be made after that sixty-day timeline.
+However, PCI shall not accept any revised evaluation report subsequent to sixty days past the retirement of the prior major version.

-As of 1 May, the vendor must complete and submit to PCI an Attestation of Validation (AOV) confirming adherence to the program guide-i.e., either the firmware has not been amended or the changes made are within the wildcard parameters or the changes were submitted for evaluation.
-For devices supporting open protocols, the vendor must provide evidentiary materials that an auditable record of an ongoing vulnerability assessment process exists by providing a copy of the vendor's sign-off form specified in Requirement G1.
+As of 31 January, the vendor must complete and submit to PCI an Attestation of Validation (AOV - see Appendix D) confirming adherence to the program guide-i.e., either the firmware has not been amended or the changes made are either within the wildcard parameters or were submitted for evaluation.
+The vulnerability process reported on in the AOV must include all physical interfaces and their corresponding logical protocols as defined in D1.
+For devices supporting open protocols, the vendor must provide evidentiary materials that an auditable record of an ongoing vulnerability assessment process exists by providing a copy of the vendor's sign-off form specified in Requirement E10.
 This applies to all unexpired approvals that exist for the vendor as of 31 December of the prior year.
 Failure to submit the annual AOV means further report submissions by the vendor will not be processed.
 An AOV is not required for devices that are End of Life as enumerated in Section 5.